Binance Market Update (2022-09-14)

 Binance

-The global cryptocurrency market cap now stands at $1.00T, down by -6.29% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.99T, down by -1.50% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include CKB, WING, and REEF, up by 26%, 9%, and 7%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include AERGO, AKRO, and RVN, up by 37%, 24%, and 21%, respectively.

 Top stories of the day: